-In order to ensure the contribution of participants to all of these various complementary measures, the CRE asked market participants twice, via a preliminary questionnaire sent to them on 31 July 2013, then on 4 July 2014 through a public consultation, about the terms of the capacity mechanism that fall within the competence of the CRE.
+In order to ensure the contribution of participants to all of these various complementary measures, the CRE asked market participants twice, via a preliminary questionoperators and to ensure that the terms of managing the various registers provided the necessary transparency for the capacity mechanism to work correctly.

+During 2015, CRE was able to complete the regulatory framework for the capacity mechanism, with a view to enable it to start up in practice. naire sent to them on 31 July 2013, then on 4 July 2014 through a public consultation, about the terms of the capacity mechanism that fall within the competence of the CRE.

 CRE approved the proposals from RTE overall, subject to occasional amendments(17).
-This was principally in order to create consistency with the technical arrangements laid down by the rules, to align the amounts of costs published by the system operators and to ensure that the terms of managing the various registers provided the necessary transparency for the capacity mechanism to work correctly.
+This was principally in order to create consistency with the technical arrangements laid down by the rules, to align the amounts of costs published by the system